MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 Cheatsheet for content of `.md` or `.markdown` files.
 This is not meant to be complete but rather useful as a quick reference for the things I need look up occasionally, so it excludes some basics such as headers.

 Some content comes from [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+See also the the Wordpress [Markdown Quick Reference](https://en.support.wordpress.com/markdown-quick-reference/).

 ## Basics